-As your accountant is usually involved in every aspect of your business and to some extent your private life, you need to have an accountant who you can relate to both professionally and on a personal level.
+As your accountant is usually involved in every aspect of your business (and to some extent your private life), you need to have one who you can relate to both professionally and personally.

 You also need to feel that the accountant will have a genuine concern for your business and its success.